i get a lot of emails and messages from writers and authors

 hello derek my name is john smith and im a brilliant writer

-My name has a capital letter.
+My name is a proper noun and it has a capital letter.
 There is one at the beginning of my first name, middle name and last name.

 They have been there since I was born.
 I like them a lot.